 LA’s relationship with weapons

-In outdoors combat, LA can often take cover in a position that’s unreachable to enemies, and remain there for as long as needed, so long reload and shield recharge times are not a problem.
+In outdoors combat, LA can often take cover in a position that’s unreachable to enemies, and can remain there for as long as needed, so reload and shield recharge times are not a problem.

 As long as there is cover to maneuver around, Light Assault can gain an advantage by engaging on his terms, from a flanking position and controlling his exposure.

 This helps to offset lack of effective long-range weaponry, but leaves LA weak in plain field without cover.

 Indoors, Light Assaults maneuver in and out of the building, and fly above and behind enemies, unloading at exposed targets.

 The ability to engage enemies with a carbine while flying creates a unique playstyle, with a heavy accent on maneuvering around enemies, and exploiting unexpected angles of attack.